West Side, Chicago: Transportation

 Due to its proximity to the downtown area, the West Side has extensive mass transit as well as highways and roads.
 The main highway running through the area is the Eisenhower Expressway, the name for Interstate 290 within Chicago.
 The Stevenson Expressway runs just south of Pilsen and Little Village giving residents access to the Southwest Side and Midway Airport.

 The West Side is linked to the rest of the city by several Chicago Transit Authority (CTA) bus and train lines, as well as Metra train lines.
-The West Side is served by the Blue, Green and Pink lines and the BNSF Railway and the Union Pacific / West Line Metra lines.
+The West Side is served by the Blue, Green and Pink lines and the BNSF and the Union Pacific West Line Metra lines.
 Union Station, the main railroad terminal of both Metra and Amtrak trains is located just west of the Chicago River and downtown.
 To the north of Union Station is the smaller Ogilvie Transportation Center that serves three Metra lines.

 Major thoroughfares on the West Side include Grand Avenue, North Avenue, Division Street, Chicago Avenue, Madison Street, Jackson Boulevard, Roosevelt Road, Blue Island Avenue, 16th Street, 18th Street, Ogden Avenue, Cermak Road, and 26th Street.
 Major roads that run north-south that go to other parts of the city include Halsted Street, Racine Avenue, Ashland Avenue, Damen Avenue, Western Avenue, California Avenue, Kedzie Avenue, Homan Avenue, Central Park Avenue, Pulaski Road, Cicero Avenue, Laramie Avenue, Central Avenue, and Austin Boulevard.

 Museums and cultural institutions

 There is a wide range of museums and cultural institutions on the West Side.
 In West Town, there are many institutions representing the large Polish community in Chicago as well as other Eastern European ethnic groups.
 The Polish Museum of America, the Ukrainian National Museum, and the Ukrainian Institute of Modern Art are all located in West Town.

 The newly reconstructed National Hellenic Museum, the nation's second oldest Greek-American cultural museum, is located in Greektown.
 Not too far south of the museum is the Hull House Museum and National Italian American Sports Hall of Fame.

 In Pilsen, the National Museum of Mexican Art is a nationally recognized museum that offers free admission daily and showcases Mexican art across time and provides professional development to Mexican artists.
 Further west in Little Village is the Mexican Museum of Culture.

 Located within Garfield Park is the Garfield Park Conservatory, one of the largest in the nation.
 In the Austin neighborhood is the Sankofa Cultural Arts Center, a center for education, art, and workshops on Pan-African cultures.

 The Institute of Puerto Rican Arts and Culture and the Puerto Rican Cultural Center in Humboldt Park have exhibits and arts workshops that educate the community about the Puerto Rican experience in Chicago and the United States.

+The Chicago Tool Library is headquartered in the area.